P4V77/LoRaGro/Docs/architecture.md

 This enables:

-* Plug-and-play sensors
+* Plug‑and‑play sensors
-* Greenhouse features without firmware forks
+* Greenhouse deployments without firmware forks
-* Clean separation of hardware and logic
+* Clean separation of hardware description and application logic

 ---